The nature of ASASSN-24fw's occultation: modelling the event as dimming by optically thick rings around a sub-stellar companion: Conclusions

 We modeled the lightcurve in two stages: (1) using a combination of \textit{Generalised Gaussian Distribution} and \textit{Gaussian Process Regression} called the {\it Transit-Profile} model and (2) assuming a point like planet with massive and inclined rings traversing the diameter of the star called the {\it Occulting-disc} model.
 Our first model suggests that the dimming actually started in March 2024 much before the actual alert was issued, and it progressed in stages.
 This indicates that the outer disc came in contact earlier than the main body much before the actual ingress.
 The different slopes of the model indicate that the density of the occulting material is varying and inversely proportional to the radial distance from the central body.
 While our model overfits the "micro-trends" due to the noise in the ASAS-SN lightcurve during the dimming, fitting a similar model to the ATLAS lightcurve suggests that the macro trends in the lightcurve representing various stages of dimming are significant.
-Our second model is a very simplified assumption of the occulter being a massive ring system around a gas-giant planet and passing across the stellar diameter.
+Our second model is a very simplified assumption of the occulter being a massive and optically thick ring system around a gas-giant planet and passing across the stellar diameter.
 This model suggests that the inner diameter of the disc is $\simeq$ 0.11 $R_{\star}$ and the outer diameter of the disc is $\simeq$ 16 $R_{\star}$ or $\simeq$ 0.17 au (within the hill sphere).
 Together this system weighs at least 3.42 $M_{J}$ and is having a constant transverse velocity of roughly 17 km/s.
-It also tells us that the ring system is has an opacity of $\simeq$ 0.96 and is inclined to the orbital plane at an angle of 40\textsuperscript{o} and azimuthally rotated about the z-axis at an angle of 50\textsuperscript{o}.
+It also tells us that the ring system is has an opacity of $\simeq$ 0.96 and is inclined to the orbital plane at an angle of 40\textsuperscript{o} and azimuthally rotated about the orbital spin axis at an angle of 50\textsuperscript{o}.
 This orientation casts a massive elliptical shadow on the star that is responsible for the dimming event.
 This model does not fit the ingress very well because our assumptions that the planet is traversing the diameter of the star and the transverse velocity may actually be different for different layers or disc material.
-Further, our {\tt optool} analysis using the post-dimming LCOGT data that we obtained from February to April 2025 indicates that the disc material is likely to be a mixture of gas and/or larger icy bodies.
+Further, our {\tt OpTool} analysis using the post-dimming LCOGT data that we obtained from February to April 2025 indicates that the disc material mainly consists of astronomical silicate dust grains around 0.4 to 0.6 $\mu$m in size.